We want you to feel comfortable using our website.

 In general, we have set out that the following categories of personal data and special categories of data will be kept for the following periods.

-- Contact details of users - As long as it is required by law
+- Contact details of users - As long as it is permitted or required by law

-- Contact details of customers/patient - As long as it is required by law
+- Contact details of customers/patient - As long as it is permitted or required by law

 - Medical records - As long as it is required by law